Top 10 Reasons a Premarital Agreement May be Invalid

 10. UNCONSCIONABILITY: It's true that you can agree to give up your right to inherit from your spouse, which you would otherwise be entitled to do upon your spouse's death, even if he or she left you out of a will.
 You can sign away your right to spousal support if you should end up in divorce court, even if your spouse makes ten times as much money as you do.
 You can even agree that your spouse gets all of the property and you get all of the bills, if that is what you want to do.
 But if the agreement is so grossly unfair that one party would face severe financial hardship while the other prospered, the court is unlikely to enforce it.
 Basically, "unconscionable" contracts are generally found invalid, and premarital agreements are no exception.

 Getting Married?
-Get Free Legal Feedback From a Family Law Attorney
+Get a Matched with a Family Law Attorney

 If you and your future mate are considering a prenup, you may need the assistance of an experienced family law attorney.
 A good lawyer will ensure that your prenup fits your needs and stands up well to challenges that may arise.
-Get started today with a free legal evaluation of your prenup by a family law attorney today.
+Get started today with a free review of your legal situation by a family law attorney today.